Cllr Alex Collis

 I’ve worked in community development, especially around food poverty and food justice, which is my main driver as a councillor.
 During my time at FoodCycle I set up two new community meals, free to all, first in Abbey and then in Arbury.
 Never happier than when I’m in a kitchen with a great bunch of volunteers!

 Austerity has really damaged communities like King’s Hedges and we have a generation of children growing up in real, increasing poverty.
-Universal Credit has affected people badly leaving them with a choice between heating or eating.
+The removal of the Universal Credit uplift has affected people badly leaving them with a choice between heating or eating.
 I’m proud to represent the City Council on the Food Poverty Alliance and have now moved two motions at full council calling on all members to get behind our plans to promote food justice.

 The positive side of this has been people’s readiness to support one another during COVID.
 I volunteered for five months running a community meal delivery scheme and we were inundated with offers of help and donations.
-And that help is still coming in one year later!
-We have eight food hubs across the city doing amazing work, almost entirely run on volunteer power, and supported financially by the City Council.
+And that help is still coming in two years later!
+We have nine food hubs across the city doing amazing work, almost entirely run on volunteer power, and supported financially by the City Council.
+And we are starting the work to make Cambridge the latest Right To Food city.

 Community in action is a wonderful thing to be involved in – as Joe Strummer said, ‘Without people, you’re nothing.’